Free expat tax extension icon

 When and how to file Form 709

-However, keep in mind that extensions only apply to the filing deadline – payment of any gift tax owed is still due by the original due date.
+Extensions apply to the filing deadline only – payment of any gift tax owed is still due by April 15.

 Step-by-step instructions for completing Form 709